 During the fiscal year, the State Treasurer and the borrowers maintained the right to terminate all securities lending transactions on demand.
 The cash collateral received on each loan was invested in repurchase agreements with approved counterparties collateralized with securities approved by Deutsche Bank Group and marked to market daily at no less than 102%.
-Because the loans are terminable at will, their duration did not generally match the duration of the investments made with the cash collateral.
+Because the loans are terminable at will, their duration did not generally match the duration of the investments made with cash collateral.
 The State Treasurer had no credit risk as a result of its securities lending program as the collateral held exceeded the fair value of the securities lent.

-In accordance with GASB Statement No. 28, paragraph 9, the State Treasurer has allocated the assets and obligations at June 30, 2012, arising from securities lending agreements to the various funds of the State.
-The securities lending collateral invested in repurchase agreements allocated to the Water Revolving Fund was \$80,163 as of June 30, 2012.
+In accordance with GASB Statement No. 28, paragraph 9, the State Treasurer has allocated the assets and obligations at June 30, 2015, arising from securities lending agreements to the various funds of the State.
+The total allocated to the Water Revolving Fund at June 30, 2015, was \$132,000.